darkheros12/SOEN_471_Project/README.md

    Figure 6.
 Best Random Forest Confusion Matrix
 </p>

 Our random forests have an average accuracy of 86.62%, with the minimum being 86.16% and maximum being 86.75%.
 Overall, changing the number of trees in our random forests seemed to have little effect on the outcome.
-However, with a best score of 86.75% (for two random forests), we were impressed with the result.
+However, with a best score of 86.75% (for two random forests), we were impressed with the results.

-The confusion matrix has the same relative result as the decision tree with the same trends that we were expecting.
+The confusion matrix has the same relative correlations as the decision tree with the same trends that we were expecting to see.

 ### Naïve Bayes

 We have decided to test our naïve bayes algorithm with a smoothing of 1.0.
-We have not varied the smoothing as our dataset had no null of 0 values.
+We have not varied the smoothing as our dataset had no null or 0 values.

 <div align="center"><img src="Charts/Naive_Bayes_Accuracy.png"/></div>
 <p align="center">